- 7 Onions (thinly sliced)

 - Add half of the fried onions to the chicken, combine well and cook covered for 5 minutes.

 - Mix in the prepared garam masala and saute for a couple of minutes.
 Add chopped coriander leaves and lemon juice and mix it in.

-- If the masala gets too dry, add a few tablespoons of water and cook for a minute.
-Make sure the chicken masala is not watery.
+- If the chicken masala gets too dry, add a few tablespoons of water and cook for a minute.
+Make sure it is not watery.
 Adjust the salt according to your taste.